Side Effects Of Lipstick Every Woman Must Know

 Side Effects Of Lipsticks

 We all know what a swipe of lipstick can do to up your glam quotient.
-Once considered promiscuous and cheeky, lipstick has grown to be an irreplaceable part of a woman’s (or a man’s!) makeup kit.
-While it adds an edge to your style and makes you feel more confident, not everything is hunky-dory when it comes to the lipstick.
-Here are some not-so-pretty things that lipsticks do to your body.
+But while it adds an edge to your style and makes you feel more confident, not everything is hunky-dory about the lipstick.

 Heavy metals and preservatives present in lipstick include

 The lipsticks that you use on an everyday basis contain harmful heavy metals and preservatives.
 Other than leaching in through the pores on your lips, these heavy metals and other chemicals can also be accidentally ingested.